UNFmontreal/Dcm2Bids/docs/4-advance.md

 default: `"searchMethod": "fnmatch"`

 fnmatch is the behaviour (See criteria) by default and the fall back if this option is set incorrectly. `re` is the other choice if you want more flexibility to match criteria.

+## caseSensitive

+default: `"caseSensitive": "true"`

+If false, comparaisons between strings/list will __not__ be case sensitive.
+True is the default behavior.

 ## defaceTpl